Archaeology-ABM/NASSA-modules/0000-NASSA-001-TEMPLATE/README.md

 Romanowska, I. (2021).
 Agent-Based Modeling for Archaeology (Electronic).
 SFI Press. https://doi.org/10.37911/9781947864382

-=== end of `NASSA.yml` print out ===

 ## Further information

 Add as many design details, instructions, and demonstrations as possible, particularly information that is not included in `NASSA.yml`.
-If there are markdown or html files in the documentation folder, add links to them here (if they are absolute URLs, remember to update them once the module is integrated to the library).
+If the information is included as markdown or html files in the documentation folder, add links to them here (if they are absolute URLs inside the module directory, remember to update them once the module is integrated to the library).

+See full list of documentation resources in [`documentation`](documentation/tableOfContents.md).